 Further information about English language requirements and profile levels.

-Research activities in the school are focused on two research themes, aligned with cross-cutting critical mass across the University of Bristol, and encompass both clinical excellence and strong basic science.
+Research activities in the school are focused on two research themes and encompass both clinical excellence and strong basic science.

 This theme embodies a multidisciplinary approach to studying the health of populations, spanning molecules to communities of animals including the human animal through One Health approaches.